 The first figure of a sequence, or sequence restart following an interruption, begins at the moment the aircraft departs from the wings-level, horizontal flight path following the wing dip signal.
-This does not imply that the pilot may not reposition either laterally or vertically in the box after the wing dips are complete and prior to start or even totally abort the start/restart of the sequence without penalty as allowed in 4.16.1(a).
+After the wing dips are complete, the pilot is permitted to reposition either laterally or vertically before the actual start or resumption of a sequence.
+The pilot is also permitted to abort the start or resumption of a sequence as allowed in 4.16.1(a).
 Judges must use common sense to decide what is a repositioning maneuver versus the start of an aerobatic figure.
 However, failure to achieve a wings-level, horizontal flight path with the heading parallel to one of the box axes prior to initiating the first figure following the start/restart will be downgraded at the rate of 0.5 points per 2.5° of angular error.
 (See 7.1.2)